 There are other sizes also available.
 It looks like Miniature Market has a good selection of them on their site.

-Anyway, these folks have a very large selection of products.
+These folks have a very large selection of products.
 You seriously just have to browse through their site to find what you’re after.

 The downside, honestly, is their site.
 It’s dated, a bit cumbersome, but they do have some nice trays at a reasonable price.